wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 3. VSCode: [Install VSCode](https://code.visualstudio.com/download) if you don't have it installed already.

 ## Step 1: Attach a Git repository
-1. Go to [https://console.devant.dev/](https://console.devant.dev/) and sign in.
-This opens the organization overview page and lists the projects.
+1. Go to [https://console.devant.dev/new](https://console.devant.dev/new) and sign in.
+This opens the new integration page.
-2. Select the **Default** project.
-3. On the project overview page, click **Attach a Git Repository**.
+2. On the new integration page, click **Attach a Git Repository**.

     !!! tip
         If you're using a public Git repository, you can skip ahead to sub-step 9.
 Click **Use a Third-Party Public Git Repository** and enter the repository URL.

-4. Click **Authorize with GitHub** to connect Devant to your GitHub account.
+3. Click **Authorize with GitHub** to connect Devant to your GitHub account.
 If you haven't connected your GitHub repository to Devant, authorize the WSO2 cloud app stage with your GitHub account [WSO2 Cloud App](https://github.com/marketplace/choreo-apps).
-5. Under the **Organization** dropdown, click **+ Add**.
+4. Under the **Organization** dropdown, click **+ Add**.
 This redirects you to the **Install WSO2 Cloud App Stage** page.
-6. Select your GitHub account and install [WSO2 Cloud App](https://github.com/marketplace/choreo-apps)
+5. Select your GitHub account and install [WSO2 Cloud App](https://github.com/marketplace/choreo-apps)

     !!! note
         The **WSO2 Cloud App** requires: